ministryofjustice/modernisation-platform-environments/terraform/environments/tipstaff/README.md

 <!-- Adding the last date this page was reviewed, with any accompanying information -->

-19/05/23
+22/05/23

 ### **Description:**

 <!-- A short (less than 50 word) description of what your service does, and who it’s for.-->

-Terraform Infrastructure as code that creates 3 AWS environments for the Tipstaff application: Development, PreProduction, and Production.
+Terraform Infrastructure as code that creates 3 AWS environments for the Tipstaff application: Development, PreProduction, and Production, including an RDS Postgresql database, and a DMS Database Migration Service for

 ### **Service URLs:**